jdavidberger/lighthouse2tools/README.md

 How to turn that modulated signal into the bitstream is currently unclear.
 Based on how the lighthouse_console tool works, it seems like those 64 bits is a sampling of the data line at 12mhz; and through some process turns into the 6mhz signal.
 There are a lot of current hints about differential manchester encoding but the signal is somewhat noisy and so this remains the missing chunk of reading in USB data.

+### Report ID: 40

+The devices themselves, presumably for bandwidth reasons, are capable of deciphering the bistream themselves and giving raw timing data.
+You must send a configuration sequence to the device to get this report type. **TODO**: Figure out what that sequence is.

+Report ID gives a heavily packed structure which reports both virtual syncs and collisions with the laser per sensor.
+See code to read it [here](https://github.com/cnlohr/libsurvive/blob/269d446659e81599dd092ff1baa17b2f6eb80004/src/driver_vive.c#L2039).

+The first byte gives the length of the packet, excluding itself.

+Subsequent bytes are read as a bitflag for the first 4 bits. `0bXXXX XFSC`.

+If the `C` bit is set, the data is a channel marker.
+The second octet gives the channel number.
+In this case; it's unclear if the remaining 3 bits are used for anything.

+If the `S` bit is set, we are seeing a sensor hit.
+Read 4 bytes from the stream as such: `0bSSSS STTT TTTT TTTT TTTT TTTT TTTT TFSC`.
+The `T` section here is a 24bit timecode; you can recover the full timecode by using the most recent IMU timecode.
+The `S` portion denotes which sensor we are seeing.

+If the `S` bit is not set, we are seeing a sync event.
+Given my understanding, this event is mostly a made up thing just to give context to the timestamps after it -- it gives the starting point of the rotation.
+Read the 4 bytes from the stream as: `0bXXXX GOTT TTTT TTTT TTTT TTTT TTTT TTSC`.
+The `T` section is the 24bit timecode value. `O` is the ootx bit and `G` is something referred to as a generational value; presumably to track when channels are rediscovered(?).
+It's unclear if the `XXXX` bits refer to anything or are used for future proofing.

+It seems like the virtual syncs happen once per rotation; so you tend to get 2 hits per sensor per rotation -- one in the first half of the rotation and the other in the second half.
+This would imply the OOTX changes only once per rotation.

 # Open questions

 - How to demodulate the USB data into something useful for LFSR?